Deepakkulkarni18/Data-preprocessing-Web-App/README.md

 This Project is done in a group The names of group members are as given:

-Samir premsing Pawar
+1.Samir premsing Pawar
-Umesh Havarage
+2.Umesh Havarage
-Karanbeer Singh
+3.Karanbeer Singh
-Deepak Kulkarni
+4.Deepak Kulkarni